lambdaclass/concrete/ROADMAP.md

    `proved_by_lean_modulo_trusted`, never unqualified `proved_by_lean`
    (`composition_trusted_helper`).
 The receipt must carry the same distinction.

-   Make `--report check-proofs`
+   The workspace-resolution half has LANDED: `--report check-proofs` resolves the Lake workspace by walking up from the INPUT rather than using the process working directory.
+It previously invoked `lake` with no `cwd`, so the verdict depended on where the caller stood — the same file by absolute path gave "3 verified, 0 failed" from the repo root and "0 verified, 3 failed" from /tmp, blaming each theorem with `theorem_lookup` when the theorems were fine and the workspace was simply never found.
+An input with no workspace above it now says so and exits non-zero.
+Gated in `check_proof_freshness.sh`.

-   resolve the proof workspace from the input project/repository rather than the process working directory.
-Define a versioned `ProofEvidenceReceipt` envelope and deterministic workspace/import/toolchain identities.
+   What remains in this slice: define a versioned `ProofEvidenceReceipt` envelope and deterministic workspace/import/toolchain identities.
 This slice may establish replay and serialization plumbing, but it cannot upgrade a legacy body hash to a complete proof claim.